pyretis.pyvisa package

 The sub-package with tools for visualizing simulation results for PyRETIS.

 This package is intended for compiling data of a simulation into a compact file standard (hdf5), and displaying results from file in a custom GUI applet.
-Included are compiler of simulation data and a custom built PyQt5 GUI applet that loads pre-compiled data (or compiles when loading raw simulation data).
+Included are compiler of simulation data and a custom-built PyQt5 GUI applet that loads pre-compiled data (or compiles when loading raw simulation data).
 The applet allows for user-friendly and interactive plotting of combinations of order parameter data of different interfaces and cycles of the simulation.

 Package structure